-Amber Gibson is the Compliance Officer for Arclabs.
+Amber Gibson is the Compliance Officer at Arclabs Welding School.
 Amber has been in proprietary education since 2010 and has held roles in compliance, student admissions/recruitment, career services, and office management.
 She has several years of experience in staffing, recruitment, and human resources.
 Amber enjoys spending time with her family, traveling, watching football, cooking, restoration work, and camping in her free time.